What Is A Psychiatry Salary Compared To Other Mental Health Professionals?

 What Can You Do Next?

 Of course, when seeking the help of a mental health professional, many hope to find a trusted, experienced care provider that won't break the budget.
 However, receiving this type of psychiatric care can be expensive, overwhelming, or inaccessible.
-If care from a medical doctor is out of reach, there is still a way to seek professional help for your problems.
+If care from a medical doctor is out of reach, there may still be a way to seek professional help for mental health symptoms or simply to receive support and advice.